-Redundancy is one of the most traumatic events an employee can experience.
-As such, it requires sensitive handling by the employer to ensure fair treatment of the redundant employee and the productivity and morale of the remaining workforce.
-Redundancy legislation is complex and employers need to understand their obligations, employees' rights, and the correct procedures to follow.
+Redundancy can be one of the most distressing events an employee can experience.
+As such, it requires sensitive handling by the employer to ensure fair treatment of the redundant employee as well as the productivity and morale of the remaining workforce.
+Redundancy legislation is complex and employers need to understand their obligations, including employees' rights and the correct procedures to follow.

-Redundancy should be viewed as a last resort, and this factsheet suggests alternative approaches that employers may be able to consider, providing guidance on managing redundancy when it's unavoidable.
-It looks at the steps in the redundancy process, including identifying the pool for selection, seeking volunteers, selection for redundancy, consulting employees, appeals and dismissals, offering suitable alternative employment and redundancy payments.
-The factsheet also considers the need for care and support of the survivors, as well as the employee experiencing redundancy.
+Redundancy should be viewed as a last resort in an organisational restructuring; this factsheet suggests alternative approaches that employers can consider, and provides guidance on managing redundancy when it's unavoidable.
+It looks at the steps in the redundancy process, such as identifying the pool for selection, seeking volunteers, selection for redundancy, consulting employees, appeals and dismissals, offering suitable alternative employment and redundancy payments.
+The factsheet also considers the care and support that should be provided for the employees experiencing redundancy, as well as for the survivors.